KaMiKaZeE1221/SiR-System-Monitor/README.md

 It reads shared-memory data from RTSS/AIDA64/HWiNFO/LHM (when available), provides grouped live cards, sensor selection controls, summary and low-overhead modes, web monitor output, appearance customization, and packaged installer/portable builds.

-This app only uses about 120MB to 180MB of system memory and very little CPU (Depending on number of sensors showing.)

 ## Table of Contents

 - [What It Does](#what-it-does)